Overview

 Default values

-• Numeric input should always have a default.
-The default will usually be ‘1’.
-Sometimes, you will have input value defaulted to ‘0’.
+- Numeric input should always have a default.
+The default will usually be 1.
+Sometimes, the default will be 0.

 Inputs

-• A 1 px vertical separator is used between each group of two inputs or icons.
+- There is a 1px vertical separator between each group of two inputs or icons.